itsjesushx/TheSushiRoles/README.md

 The mod adds a few new settings to Among Us (in addition to the role settings):
 - **Any Player Can Stop The Start:** If turned off, only the host can stop the game start.
 If on, all players can do it.
 Non-hosts stopping the start will send a chat message indicating who stopped it.
 - **Number of Crewmates:** The number of Crewmate roles can be set inside a lobby.
+- **Number of Neutral Benigns:** The number of Neutral Benign roles can be set inside a lobby.
-- **Number of Neutrals:** The number of Neutral roles can be set inside a lobby.
+- **Number of Neutral Evil:** The number of Neutral Evil roles can be set inside a lobby.
 - **Number of Neutral Killers:** The number of Neutral Killing roles can be set inside a lobby.
 - **Number of Impostors:** The number of Impostor roles can be set inside a lobby.
 - **Number of Modifiers:** The number of Modifiers can be set inside a lobby.
+- **Number of Abilities:** The number of Abilities can be set inside a lobby.
 - **Map:** The map can be changed inside a lobby.
 - **Maximum Number Of Meetings:** You can set the maximum number of meetings that can be called in total (Every player still has personal maximum of buttons, but if the maximum number of meetings is reached you can't use your meetings even if you have some left.
 Impostor and Jackal meetings also count).
 - **Allow Skips On Emergency Meetings:** If set to false, there will not be a skip button in emergency meetings.
 If a player does not vote, they'll vote themself.